Publishing your research findings

 Final Expenditure Statements for 2022 to 2023 block grants were issued to research organisations on 31 March 2023, with a latest return date of 30 June 2023.

 Research organisations will need to demonstrate they have the appropriate process in place to ensure the funding is used for its intended purpose.
 For example, this could include appropriate governance, as well as effective financial and risk management systems.
-Additional guidance can be found in the UKRI open access policy and supplementary frequently asked questions (FAQs).
+Additional guidance can be found in the UKRI open access policy and supplementary FAQs.

 We are carrying out a small pilot with a range of research organisations to better understand how an organisation can demonstrate that it has the appropriate processes in place and their spend is compliant with the terms and conditions of the open access block grant.
 The pilot will help inform how the open access block grant will be integrated into UKRI’s existing funding assurance programme.